HareshKarnan/Pattern-Recognition/README.md

 # Pattern-Recognition

-Contains the files for the pattern recognition project.
+Contains files for the pattern recognition project.